prometheus/docs/content/docs/guides/dockerswarm.md

 available.
 Don't hesitate to look at the "Service Discovery" page of your Prometheus server (under the "Status" menu) to see all the discovered labels.

-The service discovery makes no assumption about your Swarm stack, in such a way that given proper configuration, this should be pluggable to any existing stack.
+The service discovery makes no assumptions about your Swarm stack, in such a way that given proper configuration, this should be pluggable to any existing stack.

 [state]:https://docs.docker.com/engine/swarm/how-swarm-mode-works/swarm-task-states/